 Instructor

 Graduate-level seminar on the classical works in sociological theory, including Marx, Weber, Durkheim, Du Bois, Simmel, and Mead.
-The course emphasizes the theoretical perspectives that underpin classical works to provide students with a “theoretical toolkit” to theorize social phenomena and understand contempoary work.
+The course emphasizes the theoretical perspectives that underpin classical works to provide students with a “theoretical toolkit” to theorize social phenomena and understand contemporary work.

 Instructor

 Introduction to the sociological approach to studying religion, with a particular emphasis on religion in the United States.
-During the course, students learn about the religious diversity of the United States, patterns of religious change over the life course, the organizaiton of religion, and the association between religion and other forms of social division.
+During the course, students learn about the religious diversity of the United States, patterns of religious change over the life course, the organization of religion, and the association between religion and other forms of social division.
 As part of the class, students learn to conduct fieldwork by visiting and observing local religious organizations.

 Instructor